Pyrenees

 Conservation And Sustainability

 Brown bear monitoring is the most high-profile conservation activity, involving GPS-collar tracking, DNA sampling, and camera traps.
-The population is growing but still small and restricted in range.
-Conflicts with livestock farmers continue to require sensitive management.
-Pyrenean chamois population surveys are conducted annually.
+The Pyrenean population reached an estimated 130 individuals in 2026, growing at over 11% annually, though still restricted in range and the subject of livestock conflict management.
+[1] Pyrenean chamois population surveys are conducted annually.
 The park's remaining glaciers are measured each autumn; projections suggest most will disappear within 30 years under current warming trajectories.
 The park is a key climate change monitoring site for the Pyrenean mountain ecosystem, tracking phenological shifts, snow cover duration, and species range changes.